alexander-makarov/ExpandCollapsePanel/README.md

-MakarovDev.ExpandCollapsePanel
+ExpandCollapsePanel
 ====================
-WinForms ExpandCollapsePanel has similar to WPF Expander control for WinForms.
+ExpandCollapsePanel is WinForms control has similar to WPF Expander control.
 The ExpandCollapsePanel control displays a header that has a collapsible window that displays content.